 There are many different contraceptives available; barrier contraceptives, long acting reversible contraceptives (LARC), hormonal and emergency contraception.
 Some contraceptives you need to take every day, some last 5-10 years.
 It can often be confusing to know your barriers from your LARCS, so we’ve made it simple for you.

 Barrier methods are a type of contraception that you use every time you have sex.
 Their job is to stop sperm coming into contact with the vagina as well as preventing sexually transmitted infections.
-Barrier methods include contraceptives like condoms, female condoms, diaphragm and the cap.
+Barrier methods include contraceptives like condoms, internal condoms, diaphragm and the cap.

 Long-acting Reversible Contraception (LARC)